ukbendavies/PoshHive/README.md

    ```

 It is advisable to use the -Minimal switch that minimises the amount
-of data that is sent and received round-trip to the server by using Filters and this
+of data that is sent and received round-trip to the server by using Filters as this
 improves execution speed.
 As a rule if you are scripting then prefer the -Minimal
 switch that simply gets the Id and Name of the resource.
 Avoid the pipeline strategy
 if you are performing several update actions on the same resource that don't require